 Q: What happens when an employer cancels a policy during the policy year?

-A: When an employer cancels a Workers Compensation policy in the middle of a policy year (mid-term) in order to secure insurance with another company or to close a business, the insurance company will return any premium owed on a short rate basis.
+A: When an employer cancels a workers’ compensation policy in the middle of a policy year (mid-term) in order to secure insurance with another company or to close a business, the insurance company will return any unexpired, or unearned, premium on a pro rata basis, unless the insurer discloses to the policyholder in accordance with California Insurance Code Section 481(c) that cancellation will be on a short rate basis.
 A short rate is an administrative penalty assessed to the policyholder for failure to complete the contracted term of insurance.
-An insurance company may charge a minimum premium for the canceled policy if the short rate cancellation amount is less than the minimum premium in order to cover expenses.
-If an employer experiences problems with a cancellation or a premium refund issue, they can contact the CDI by using the information available in the “Talk to Us” section of this brochure.
+An insurance company may charge a minimum premium for the cancelled policy if the short rate cancellation amount is less than the minimum premium in order to cover expenses.
+If an employer experiences problems with a cancellation or a premium refund issue, it can contact the CDI by using the information available in the “Talk to Us” section of this brochure.